Henos811/Python-assignment-Hangman-Game-Model-/README.md

 # Python-assignment-Hangman-Game-Model (Section 18)

-# Description
+# 📜 Description
 This project is a fun take on the classic Hangman game, where players guess letters to uncover a hidden word.
-The game will have a simple and user-friendly            interface, showing the word as a series of blanks and updating with each correct guess.
-Players will need to guess within a limited number of tries.
+The game features a simple and user-friendly interface powered by Pygame, displaying the word as a series of blanks and updating with each correct guess.
+Players will select letters using interactive buttons, aiming to solve the word within a limited number of tries before the Hangman figure is fully drawn.
+The game includes random word selection for fresh challenges in every round and visually tracks incorrect guesses through a dynamic Hangman graphic.

 # Complete Project Setup Guide
   ## 1. System Requirements